slbailey/Retrovue/docs/runtime/program_director.md

 In broadcast terms: Program Director is master control.
 It doesn't decide what's on the log — it makes sure the log actually goes to air, on time, synchronized, and recoverable.

-ProgramDirector operates on BroadcastChannel entities using UUID identifiers for external operations and logs.
+ProgramDirector operates on Channel entities using UUID identifiers for external operations and logs.

 ## Cross-References